-If an MTD is being considered for an outfall retrofit, it is essential to calculate the current Water Quality Design Storm flow rate based on the entire inflow drainage area at the outfall before selecting the MTD.
-Additionally, the annual cost of components may be a deciding factor in the selection process when considered over the life cycle of an MTD unit.
-For more information on components which require periodic replacement, refer to the Operations and Maintenance Manual for the MTD being evaluated for suitability.
+If a GI MTD is being considered for an outfall retrofit, it is essential to calculate the current WQDS stormwater runoff flow rate based on the entire contributory inflow drainage area at the outfall before selecting the GI MTD.

+Additionally, the annual cost of components may be a deciding factor in the selection process when considered over the life cycle of a GI MTD unit.
+For more information on components which require periodic replacement, refer to the Operations and Maintenance Manual for the GI MTD being evaluated for suitability.